wm-newslab/3DLNews2/README.md

 The filtering process consisted of the following steps:

 1. **Dereferencing URLs**:
-   - All URLs were dereferenced to resolve redirects and retrieve their final forms.
+   - All URLs were dereferenced to resolve redirects and retrieve their final representations.

 2. **Domain Matching**:
    - Links with domains not present in our local news media dataset were discarded.